Dominion Lodge #117 A.F. & A. M.

 We are a member of the Masonic Fraternity operating under the jurisdiction of The Grand Lodge of Alberta.
 Dominion Lodge meets on the second and fourth Wednesdays of each month, excepting July and August, at Freemasons’ Hall, 10318 – 100th Avenue in Edmonton, Alberta.

 Please browse our site to learn more about our Lodge, its activities, the history of Freemasonry in Alberta, famous Freemasons, or Freemasonry in general.

-If you have questions or comments about becoming a Freemason in Edmonton, Alberta, Canada, or our Lodge specifically, please contact our Lodge Secretary.
+If you have other questions or comments about becoming a Freemason in Edmonton, Alberta, Canada, or our need some other information about our Lodge specifically, please contact our Lodge Secretary.

 Every true Freemason will show tolerance and respect for the opinions of others and behave with kindness and understanding to his fellow creatures.

 Freemasons are taught to practice charity and to care – not only for their own – but also for the community as a whole, both by charitable giving and by voluntary efforts and works as individuals.

 Freemasons strive for truth, requiring high moral standards and aiming to achieve them in their own lives.

 If you see a man who quietly and modestly moves in the sphere of his life; who, without blemish, fulfils his duty as a man, a subject, a husband and a father; who is pious without hypocrisy, benevolent without ostentation, and aids his fellow man without self-interest; whose heart beats warm for friendship, whose serene mind is open for licensed pleasures, who in vicissitudes does not despair, nor in fortune will be presumptuous, and who will be resolute in the hour of danger;